 Special to The History Place

-Rated R for violence, some disturbing images, and language.
+Rated R for violence, some grisly images, and language.

 Dr. Jim Castagnera, Esq. is the President of Dr. Jim’s One-Stop HR Shop [https://www.drjimshrshop.com/] A longtime contributor of film reviews and essays to The History Place, he’s authored or co-authored a total of 25 books.
 He recently founded and is the CEO of the International Artificial Intelligence Association.
 He can be contacted at email@example.com